-The course will cover some mathematical techniques commonly used in theoretical physics.
-This is not a course in pure mathematics, but rather on the application of mathematics to problems of interest in the physical sciences.
-Knowledge of physics at the level of PHYS 211-PHYS 212 is required.
+The course will cover some mathematical techniques commonly used in physics.
+The focus of the course is not on pure mathematics, but rather on the application of mathematics to problems of interest in the physical sciences.
+Knowledge of physics at the level of Phys 211-Phys 212 is required.